metal3-io/metal3-docs/design/cluster-api-provider-metal3/node_reuse.md

 version via `spec.version` field.
 Once update takes place, owning controller (e.g. KCP controller) starts rolling upgrade.
 As such, CAPI `Machines`, CAPM3 `Metal3Machines` will be re-created based on the KCP changes.
-And of course, `BareMetalHosts` which are owned by `Metal3Machines`, will be deprovisioned.
-Normally, when `BareMetalHost` is getting deprovisioned, Ironic cleans up root and externally attached disks on the host.
-However, while performing upgrade operation we don't want hosts external disk data to be cleaned so that when `BareMetalHost` comes provisioned again, it has still the disk data untouched.
+And of course, `BareMetalHosts` (below will be referenced as host) which are owned by `Metal3Machines`, will be deprovisioned.
+Normally, when host is getting deprovisioned, Ironic cleans up root and externally attached disks on the host.
+However, while performing upgrade operation we don't want hosts external disk data to be cleaned so that when host becomes provisioned again, it has still the disk data untouched.

+### Goals

+Add a logic to label, filter and pick those labelled hosts when going through a re-provisioning cycle as part of the upgrade procedure.

+### Non-Goals

+Support node reuse for Machines which are created independently of Kubeadm Control Plane controller/Machine Deployment(KCP/MD).
+Currently we are not trying to support node reuse feature for the Machines not owned by higher level objects like KCP/MD.
+Because, if there is no KCP/MD that Machine could point to, then Cluster API Provider Metal3 (CAPM3) Machine controller will fail to first, set the label in the hosts and second, to filter the hosts based on the label.

+## Proposal

+We would like to propose an interface to mark hosts that we want to reuse after deprovisioning and second, add a selection/filtering mechanism in CAPM3 Machine controller that will select those hosts with a specific label (to be exact, based on the label `infrastructure.cluster.x-k8s.io/node-reuse`).

 To achieve this, we need to

 1. be able to disable disk cleaning while deprovisioning.
   This [feature](https://github.com/metal3-io/metal3-docs/blob/master/design/cluster-api-provider-metal3/allow_disabling_node_disk_cleaning.md)
   is WIP right now.

-2. be able reuse the same pool of `BareMetalHost` so that we get the storage data back.
+2. be able reuse the same pool of hosts so that we get the storage data back.
 Currently, there is no mechanism available in Metal³ to pick the same pool of hosts that were released while upgrading/remediation - for the next provisioning phase.
-And this proposal tries to solve this.
+And this proposal tries to solve it.

 **NOTE:** This proposal focuses on upgrade use cases but it isn't limited to only upgrade.
 Other use cases like remediation can also benefit from this